CF Orr Stakes

 The race has been associated with sprinters which can get running early in their preparations, which resonates well with recent winners Black Caviar and Typhoon Tracy, but the long-distance types have a great record in the CF Orr so punters need to be weary of the staying types.

-CF Orr Stakes History
+2024 CF Orr Stakes betting odds

 Best CF Orr Stakes bookmakers

-CF Orr Stakes betting guide
+CF Orr Stakes Betting Guide

 The CF Orr Stakes has long been associated as a sprinters race, but the staying types have a history of producing the goods over 1400 metres.